ISISComputingGroup/ibex_developers_manual/Beckhoff.md

 ```
 python %EPICS_KIT_ROOT%\\support\\IocTestFramework\\master\\run_tests.py -tp ".\\dummy_PLC\\tests"
 ```

+Note that the IOC tests do not stop the PLC at the end of the run, however this isn't a problem as the PLC is restarted when the IOC tests start.

 ## Networking
 Beckhoffs are connected to NDX machines via private networks, in much the same way as the Galils.
 By convention Beckhoffs live in the `192.168.1.22X` range.